CartoDB/documentation/app/content/carto-user-manual/data-observatory/accessing-and-browsing-the-spatial-data-catalog.md

-## Accessing and browsing the Spatial Data Catalog
+## Browsing the Spatial Data Catalog

-CARTO's Spatial Data Catalog allows users to explore thousands of spatial datasets available via the Data Observatory, in order to find the best data based on their requirements.
+CARTO's Spatial Data Catalog allows users to explore thousands of spatial datasets available via the Data Observatory, in order to find the best data for their use-case

-The Spatial Data Catalog is built on top of a smart metadata system that has registered all characteristics defining a dataset in an homogenous manner (i.e., provider, coverage, schema, variable description, sample data, etc.).
-This provides a unified experience that allows users to explore and understand the details of very different types of spatial data.
+The Spatial Data Catalog is built on top of a smart metadata system that has registered all characteristics defining a data product in an homogenous manner (i.e., provider, coverage, schema, variable description, sample data, etc.).
+This system enables us to provide a unified experience for users to explore and understand the details of very different types of spatial data.

-The Spatial Data Catalog is available from our [public website](http://www.carto.com/data) and also from within your user dashboard once you [log into](http://app.carto.com/) your Workspace and navigate to the "Data Observatory" section.
+The Spatial Data Catalog is available from our [public website](http://www.carto.com/data) and also from within your Workspace once you [log into](http://app.carto.com/) your account and navigate to the "Data Observatory" section from the left-side menu.

 ![Spatial Data Catalog](/img/cloud-native-workspace/data-observatory/do_spatial_data_catalog.png)